Proposals to Create or Change Academic Programs (PCCAP)

 A program is defined as any offering of a coherent set of for-credit coursework that leads to a distinct academic award.
 A program can be a major or credit-bearing certificate.

 Changes to existing courses or to existing course content do not require PCCAP approval.
-However, changes to the structure of a program may require either notification of or approval by SACSCOC, and thus require PCCAP approval.
+However, changes to the structure of a program may require either notification to or approval by SACSCOC, and thus require PCCAP approval.

 The following are examples of changes that require PCCAP approval, but is not an exhaustive list: